Mic-M/ioBroker.smartcontrol/README.md

 However, we hope you keep Sentry Error Reporting activated.
 This helps us as developers to identify unexpected errors fast and provide you an adapter as stabile as possible.

 ## Changelog

+### 0.3.0
+**Breaking Changes**
+* (Mic-M) Entire adapter code refactored.
+Therefore, tests are required to verify if these massive changes do not affect the adapter functionality.
+However, none of your existing adapter configuration should be lost and will be kept if you upgrade from 0.2.0+.
+But please check ALL of your configuration, since new options were added which can have an effect to your existing configuration.
+* (Mic-M) New feature: Implemented [issue #22](https://github.com/Mic-M/ioBroker.smartcontrol/issues/22) - Motion sensors timeout, e.g. for Homematic sensors: Motion sensor timer will now start once a motion sensor is set to false.
+In previous adapter versions, it was started once set to true.
+<br><strong>Note:</strong> This change will cause that per your existing adapter configuration, the timer end will be reached later (so: once no motion detected any longer + the seconds you have set)
+* (Mic-M) New feature: Time triggers - added options for additional conditions for 'any' or 'all'. [issue #24](https://github.com/Mic-M/ioBroker.smartcontrol/issues/24)
+* (Mic-M) New feature: Zones > Execution - added options for additional conditions for 'any' or 'all'.
+* (Mic-M) Many fixes under the hood

 ### 0.2.2
 * (Mic-M) New feature: In '3.
 TRIGGERS', 'Other Triggers', you can now easily create own states as triggers under 'smartcontrol.x.userstates'